-For medical or other appointments during the school day, notification is required Routine appointments/check-ups should be made out of school hours wherever possible.
+For medical or other appointments during the school day, notification is required in advance.
+Routine appointments / check-ups should be made out of school hours wherever possible.

-- Any period of leave taken without the agreement of the school will be classed as unauthorised and will attract sanctions such as a Fixed Penalty Notice.
+- Any period of leave taken without the agreement of the school will be classes as unauthorised and will attract sanctions such as a Fixed Penalty Notice.

 - If you require a period of leave for your child please submit this request in writing to the headteacher as soon as possible prior to the leave.

 If a student does not attend school regularly, the impact on their progress cannot be underestimated.
 The government set a benchmark of 95%, above this level of attendance students are expected to make the best progress.
 Attendance below 95% could seriously affect a child's progress.
-At Moat Hall Primary school we keep track of the attendance of all our students and as a parent/carer you can expect the following actions:
+At Moat Hall Primary School we keep track of the attendance of all of our students and as a parent / carer you can expect the following actions:

 - If a pupil's attendance continues to be a concern parents may be notified that any further absences for illness will be unauthorised without medical evidence and a referral made to the Education Welfare Officer (EWO).